hashicorp/katakoda/terraform-provider-intro/overview.md

-In this scenario, you use a Terraform provider to interact with a fictional coffee-shop application, HashiCups, by completing the following actions:
+In this scenario, you will use a Terraform provider to interact with a fictional coffee-shop application, HashiCups, by completing the following actions:

 1. Initialize Terraform Workspace
 1. Create a HashiCups order